alexms2412/Mil.Una/README.md

 #### How can I get a container of the Angular Project?

-You can get a docker container on your local machine if you go to the /App directory and you use the following command: docker build -t nameDockerhub/nameImage:latest .
+You can get a docker container on your local machine if you go to the /App directory and you use the following command: <br> docker build -t nameDockerhub/nameImage:latest .